pvdz/tenko/tests/testcases/regexes/u-escape/annexb/range_z_u_a.md

 `````
 throws: Lexer error!
-    Regex: Attempted to parse a unicode quad escape but at least one digit was not a hex; A broken `\u` escape can never be valid with u-flag; Encountered incorrect range (left>right) when parsing as if without u-flag
+    Regex: Attempted to parse a unicode quad escape but at least one digit was not a hex; A broken `\u` escape can never be valid with u-flag; Encountered incorrect range (left>right, 122 > 117, 0x7a > 0x75) when parsing as if without u-flag

 start@1:0, error@1:0
 ╔══╦════════════════